 The Swiss public and transport system has always been considered as one of the best and safest in the world.
 Between trains, trams, buses and boats, it's quite easy to get anywhere within and past the borders of the country.
 It's easy to get around Switzerland with a car, but the highly organized transport structure makes for a stress-free travel.
 There is also much importance on being green, which is reflected in the technology integrated in the transport systems.
 The Swiss Federal Railways connect to any part of Switzerland and offer a multitude of options in terms of comfort and price.
 An important note is that train tickets are not bought on Swiss trains and need to be purchased before boarding.
 The number of passes and discount fares can also be confusing but once you get the hang of it, these passes help you make the most out of public transport.

-Austria borders Slovenia, Slovakia, Switzerland, Czechoslovakia, Hungary, and Germany.
+Austria borders Slovenia, Slovakia, Switzerland, the Czech Republic, Hungary, and Germany.
 Its location alone at the center of Europe makes it an easy gateway to several countries.
 You can also reach Croatia and Italy with a relatively easy bus ride.
 The best way to travel is still via train, which allows you to take in Austria's lush scenery.
 The high-speed OBB Railjet, one of Europe's most luxurious trains, can whiz around up to 143 miles an hour to different parts of Austria.
 It also connects to neighboring destinations like Zurich, Budapest, and Munich.
 There are many passenger trains, sightseeing trains, and historic railways for memorable trips.
 The best part about traveling within Austria is its size - all train rides are relatively short and always at the heart of the cities.
 If you're aiming for remote regions, buses are pretty easy to come by and always timed to coincide with train arrivals.

 A common comparison between Switzerland and Austria is their general disposition as people.